Ananyojha/access-point/acess.md

+> An access point is an application-specific entry point into an EFS file system that makes it easier to manage application access to shared datasets.

 Recently, I got a call from one of my customers, saying they were struggling to set up a S3 access point.
 They wanted to share a large data set across several company accounts, but could not get the permissions to work correctly.
 After some back and forth, I managed to weed out all the issues.
 However, we ended up spending much more time than any of us would like to admit.
 To avoid this happening in the future, I decided to write a follow-up, which summarizes main points and caveats regarding the S3 access points permissions.